Puriney/scRNA.seq.course/02-intro.md

 <p class="caption">(\#fig:intro-flowchart)Flowchart of the scRNA-seq analysis</p>
 </div>

-Flowchart for analyzing scRNA-seq data.
+There are several reviews of the scRNA-seq analysis available including [@Stegle2015-uv].

 ## Challenges

 The main difference between bulk and single cell RNA-seq is that each sequencing library represents a single cell, instead of a population of cells.
 Therefore, significant attention has to be paid to comparison of the results from different cells (sequencing libraries).
 The main sources of discrepancy between the libraries are:

 * __Amplification__ (up to 1 million fold)
-* __Gene 'dropouts'__ in which a gene is observed at a moderate expression level in one cell but is not detected in another cell ([Kharchenko et al](http://www.nature.com/nmeth/journal/v11/n7/full/nmeth.2967.html)).
+* __Gene 'dropouts'__ in which a gene is observed at a moderate expression level in one cell but is not detected in another cell [@Kharchenko2014-ts].

 In both cases the discrepancies are introduced due to low starting amounts of transcripts since the RNA comes from one cell only.
 Improving the transcript capture efficiency and reducing the amplification bias are currently active areas of research.